zhangsu/seal/README.md

 ## Character Encoding

-UTF-8 should be used to encode the source code or at least the path strings so that SEAL can properly input audio files using paths that contain multibyte (Chinese, Japanese, etc.) characters.
+UTF-8 should be used to encode the source code or at least the path strings so that SEAL can properly input audio files using paths that contain multi-byte (Chinese, Japanese, etc.) characters.

 ## Redistribution